-- A. In all showmanship classes and in all horsemanship/equitation classes, (except leadline and walk-trot), the judge must first work each exhibitor individually. - B. Use of markers helps to standardize patterns and guide exhibitors, but they also increase the degree of difficulty somewhat, so their placement should be carefully planned and indicated in the posted pattern, and their placement in the arena well supervised. - The pattern must be posted at least one hour prior to the class commencing.
-C. - D. If a show prepares patterns, the judge(s) must approve use of such patterns.
-E. Except in Walk/ Trot and Novice classes, exhibitors going off pattern will - be disgualified. - F. In horsemanship/equitation classes exhibitors must work individually using an appropriate test in which they are asked to demonstrate all three gaits.
-After each exhibitor has been worked individually, the judge may: 1.
-Recall all the exhibitors or just the finalists for sell. - Recall all the exhibitors or just the finalists for rail work. - If the judge chooses to recall exhibitors for rail work, the exa. hibitors must be worked at least one way of the ring demonstrating all three gaits, or - Place the class.
-2. - G. A junior horse ridden two-handed in an acceptable snaffle bit or hackamore bosal may be shown in bareback horsemanship, western horsemanship, hunt seat equitation, leadline, or walk-trot.
-Use of a mecate rein is prohibited in bareback horsemanship. - H. In horsemanship/equitation classes, for reason of safety, exhibitors will not be required to mount and dismount as part of the individual patterns except in the event a judge wishes to check equipment. - In hunt seat equitation classes, the trot and canter patterns must cover L a minimum of 60 feet/18.3 meters.
+- A. In all showmanship classes and in all horsemanship/equitation classes, (except leadline and walk-trot), the judge must first work each exhibitor individually. - B. Use of markers helps to standardize patterns and guide exhibitors, but they also increase the degree of difficulty somewhat, so their placement should be carefully planned and indicated in the posted pattern, and their placement in the arena well supervised. - C. The pattern must be posted at least one hour prior to the class commencing. - D. If a show prepares patterns, the judge(s) must approve use of such patterns. - Except in Walk/ Trot and Novice classes, exhibitors going off pattern will be disqualified. - F. In horsemanship/equitation classes exhibitors must work individually using an appropriate test in which they are asked to demonstrate all three gaits.
+After each exhibitor has been worked individually, the judge may: - 1.
+Recall all the exhibitors or just the finalists for rail work. - a.
+If the judge chooses to recall exhibitors for rail work, the exhibitors must be worked at least one way of the ring demonstrating all three gaits, or - 2.
+Place the class. - G. A junior horse ridden two-handed in an acceptable snaffle bit or hackamore bosal may be shown in bareback horsemanship, western horsemanship, hunt seat equitation, leadline, or walk-trot.
+Use of a mecate rein is prohibited in bareback horsemanship. - H. In horsemanship/equitation classes, for reason of safety, exhibitors will not be required to mount and dismount as part of the individual patterns except in the event a judge wishes to check equipment. - In hunt seat equitation classes, the trot and canter patterns must cover a minimum of 60 feet/18.3 meters.
 In western horsemanship classes, the patterns must be set so that the lope portions of the patterns cover a minimum of 60 feet/18.3 meters.